isomerpages/moe-meetoh/_digital-yearbook/Digital Yearbook.md

 <p></p>
 <p><u>Important Reminder: </u>
 <br>In compliance with the Personal Data Protection Act (PDPA) and to protect
-the identity of our students, we kindly request that you do not share this password with individuals outside our school community.
+the identity of our students, we kindly request that you do not share the password with individuals outside our school community.
 Your cooperation in safeguarding our students' personal information is greatly appreciated.</p>
 <p><strong>Yearbook 2025: <em>Hope</em></strong>